 Alaska | Bristol Bay: Northern Dynasty Minerals

-Local governments, major D.C. area water providers, and conservation organizations have warned that an impending U.S. Forest Service decision whether to allow fracking in the George Washington National Forest could threaten a range of resources -- including the D.C. area’s water supply.
-The Forest Service may release their decision next year.
+Local governments, major D.C. area water providers, and conservation organizations have warned that a U.S. Forest Service decision to allow fracking in the George Washington National Forest could threaten a range of resources -- including the D.C. area’s water supply.
+The Forest Service release their decision to allow fracking in parts of the forest in November 2014.

 United States | Montana | Montanore Mine